chrisgoldadev/byte-zero/README.md

 - Create an analytical report to visualize customer journeys and conversions.

 ## Requirements
-Python 3.12.4
+- Python 3.12.4
-path to you python executable for example default python path is "C:\Program Files\python 3.12.4\python.exe" pip (Python package installer)
+- path to you python executable for example default python path is "C:\Program Files\python 3.12.4\python.exe"
+- pip (Python package installer)
-Web Browser
+- Web Browser (Chrome, Opera, Egde)

 ## Setup
 1. Unpack the ZIP file to the desired folder, this will be your root folder of the project, should be extract for example to "C:\ByteZero", make sure all your files are inside folder "ByteZero";